If you love fairy tales and have a serious case of wanderlust, this bucket list was made for you. Travel suggestions via this Quora thread.

 god of war, victory, wisdom, and love.
 Visitors reach the caves by stairs, a total of 272 steps, and enter an area filled with Hindu shrines where worshippers pay their respects.

 Pavel L Photo and Video / shuttertstock.com / Via quora.com

 The Cathedral of Vasily the Blessed

-, located in Moscow, was formally a church but is now a museum.
+, was formally a church but is now a museum.
 The spectacular range of bright colors and quirky architecture make it a whimsical must-see spot.

 6. Wisteria Tunnel, Japan